smart-on-fhir/health-cards/docs/index.md

 }
 ```
 #### on Android
-When transferring a SMART Health Card from one app to another on Android, use:
+When transferring a SMART Health Card from one app to another on Android, send it via a [content provider](https://developer.android.com/guide/topics/providers/content-providers) URI pointing to the .smart-health-card.

 ```java
 Intent intent = new Intent();